Modern system of ranked Shinto shrines

 Some shrines are the "first shrines" called ichinomiya that have the highest rank in their respective provinces of Japan.

 The Ise Grand Shrine stood at the top of all shrines and thus was outside the classification.

+All listed shrines on this page with the exception of Ise Grand Shrine are Beppyo shrines.

 History

 On the fourteenth day of the fifth month of 1871, by decree of the Dajō-kan, the fundamental elements of the modern shrine system were established: a hierarchic ranking of Shinto shrines, with specification of the grades of priest who could officiate at the various levels of shrine.
 These rankings were set aside in 1946, when such rankings were deemed "State Shinto" by the Occupation Shinto Directive.
 The Jinja Honcho currently has a slightly different List of Special Shrines (別表神社, beppyo jinja).

+Ise Grand Shrine

+Kashima Jingu and Katori Jingu were considered the two shrines directly below Ise Jingu.

 Kan-sha

 The Kan-sha (官社) or "official government shrines" had two subdivisions, Kanpei-sha or "government shrines" and Kokuhei-sha or "national shrines".

+For future tables, red cells denote shrines in the Japanese colonial empire.